workindia/WorkIndiaXBlade-DSM/.changeset/search-input-with-add-component.md

 **@workindia/dsm:**

 - Added `SearchInputWithAdd` component that extends Blade's `SearchInput` with the ability to add new items
-- When search results are empty, displays an option to add the missing search term as "+ Add 'searchTerm'" (customizable via `addNewItemText` prop)
+- Displays an option to add the missing search term as "+ Add 'searchTerm'"
-- Supports controlled and uncontrolled modes for search term management
-- Includes `onAddNewItem` callback prop that triggers when a new, non-existent search term is added
-- Supports custom filtering via `filterFn` prop
-- Supports custom item rendering via `renderItem` prop
-- Includes `testID` and `selectionType` props for testing and multi-select scenarios

 **@workindia/dsm-mcp:**